hpcc-systems/HPCC-Platform/devdoc/Metrics.rst

 metrics.sinks
     List of sinks defined for the component (may have been combined with global config)

-metrics.sinks.name
+metrics.sinks.sink
+    The repeating element

+metrics.sinks.sind.type
+    The type for the sink.
+The type is substituted into the following pattern to determine the lib to load: libhpccmetrics<type><shared_object_extension>

+metrics.sinks.sink.name
     A name for the sink.
 Note this may not be needed, but can provide a way to combine global and component config based on value

-metrics.sinks.type
-    The type for the sink.
-The type is subsituted into the following pattern to determine the lib to load: libhpccmetrics<type><shared_object_extension>

-metrics.sinks.settings
+metrics.sinks.sink.settings
     A set of key/value pairs that passed to the sink when initialized.
 It should contain information necessary for the operation of the sink.
 Nested YML is supported.
 Example settings are the prometheus server name, or the collection period for a periodic sink.

-metrics.sinks.metrics
+metrics.sinks.sink.metrics
     Optional list of component-defined metrics reported by the sink to the backend during collection and reporting.
 If no list if given, all component metrics are reported by default.